-All graduate Language courses are numbered as ASTP 7300 and linked to undergraduate levels.
-To register for the graduate level course, the student must receive approval from the instructing Professor to take the course at graduate level and then speak with the World Languages and Cultures office to create the course number if it does not already exist.
+All graduate Language courses are numbered as ASTP 7300 and cross listed with an undergraduate level course.
+To register for the graduate level 7300 course, the student must email the World Languages and Cultures office to confirm the level and credits needed for registration, wlcgraduatestudies@utah.edu.

 The Graduate Language Verification Form is required by the Graduate School and only required for 1 Proficient Asian Language.
-This form is available at https://languages.utah.edu/ resources/documents/ forms/graduate-language-verificationform.pdf and must be filled out completely in consultation with the Asian Studies Academic Advisor.
+This form is available at https://languages.utah.edu/resources/documents/forms/graduate-language-verification-form.pdf and must be filled out completely in consultation with the Asian Studies Academic Advisor.
 This process should be completed as soon as possible in accordance with the past language learning preparation and current language learning plans of the student.
 Students who have been awarded a FLAS must meet additional language study requirements.
 Please see the Academic Advisor and FLAS Coordinator for updated information.